AAA3A-AAA3A/AAA3A-cogs/docs/cog_tickettool.rst

  Set a role for pings on ticket creation.

 * ``[p]setticket purge [confirmation=False]``
  Purge all existing tickets in the config.
 Does not delete any channels.
-All commands associated with the tickets will no longer work.

 * ``[p]setticket renamechanneldropdown <true_or_false>``
  Enable or disable Rename Channel Dropdown.